 Ways to Find Medical Facilities Abroad

-Research Hospitals: We recommend that expats and travellers research destination country’s medical information and hospitals online and contact them if you require medical attention during your stay.
-Especially for expats who have pre-existing medical conditions such as heart disease, arthritis, HIV, diabetes and depression.
+We recommend that expats and travellers research their destination country’s medical information and hospitals online.
+This is especially important for expats who have pre-existing medical conditions such as heart disease, arthritis, HIV, diabetes, and depression.
 When living abroad, most expats will want to use private hospitals and clinics, especially in countries where local government medical systems are underdeveloped or not available for expatriates.

 In addition to hospital search, it is suggested that expats research doctors online in their destination country as well.
 Please keep in mind that you will want to select doctors who can speak your language.
 Many embassy sites in your destination country will provide doctor services information.
-For example, many US embassy web sites in foreign countries will have a list of international physicians and doctors.
+For example, many US embassy websites in foreign countries will have a list of international physicians and doctors.
 It is also recommended that expat patients with medical needs should contact their embassy before they go abroad.

-How to Prepare in Advance
+How to Prepare in Advance?

 In case of medical emergency, some healthcare facilities may be unsatisfactory in underdeveloped countries or for expats working and living in rural areas.
-Expats and visitors can follow these simple points to make sure you and your family members are properly prepared while living abroad:
+Expats and visitors can follow these simple points to make sure you and your family members are adequately prepared while living abroad:

-- Check if the local doctor can write and speak English or your native language.
+- Check if the local doctor can write and speak English, or your native language.

 - Wear your medical information bracelet if you have an underlying medical condition

 - Have the embassy contact information for your destination country.

 Obtain International Health Insurance Before Departure